valotas/mustache4dart/README.md

 Running the tests
 -----------------
-At the moment the project is under heavy development.
-If you want to run the tests the following commands should be enough
+At the moment the project is under heavy development and pass all comment, interpolation, inverted, comments and sections specs.
+If you want to run the tests yourself, the following commands should be enough

 	git clone git://github.com/valotas/mustache4dart.git
 	git submodule init
 	git submodule update
 	pub install
 	test/run.sh

-At the moment mustache4dart can pass all comments, interpolation, inverted and sections specs.

 Versioning
 ----------